earthly/website/blog/_posts/2024-02-06-readability.md

 ```

 Because that experience its pretty clear to me that being able to break things down into functions or procedures or whatever is super valuable.
-If some init fucntion is 150 lines long and does three distinct things, encapsulating those three things into seperate functions that init calls is a big win.
-I think this is uncontroversial though like any good idea it can be taken three steps to far.
+If some init fucntion is 150 lines long and does three distinct things, grouping those three things into separate functions that init calls is a big win.
+I think this is agreed upon though like any good idea it can be taken three steps to far.

 There are other types of structure though.